theQRL/docs.theqrl.org/_docs/tokenswap/tokenMigration.md

 ![QRL Token Swap Page](/assets/tokenswap/swap/migrationPage.png)

-Once you have a QRL Address of your own, you can open the [Token Migration App](#) This will be the interface between the ERC20Tokens and the real QRL coins.
+Once you have a QRL Address of your own, you can open the [Token Migration App #FIXME](#FIXME) This will be the interface between the ERC20Tokens and the real QRL coins.

 Paste in your QRL Address you generated in *Step 1*.
 This will be the new address your QRL coins will be sent to after swap